Byteology/byteology.github.io/src/Byteology.Website/Thoughts/Data/recruitment-guide-part-3.md

 ---

 ## Technical Skill Requirements
 Let's consider the skill requirements list with regard to the 70% rule mentioned earlier.
 It's important to keep in mind that if the list includes auxiliary or tangent skills, there is a higher probability that candidates will apply even if they lack a significant portion of the core skills.
-This can pose a challenge during the pre-screening stage, as it might be difficult to identify these gaps at that stage.
+This can pose a challenge during the pre-screening stage, as it might be difficult to identify these gaps at that point.

 Therefore, it's best to include only the core skills from the skill canvas.
 The rest of the skills will have to be evaluated in the other stages of the recruitment process.

 The listed technical requirement should be described in the most specific terms possible, mirroring the approach taken for the job title.
 Vague skill descriptions tend to inflate candidates' perception of their abilities and may cause an overabundance of unfit applicants.

-Additionally, specifying the "required years of experience" for a particular technology should be avoided.
+Additionally, specifying the ""required years of experience"" for a particular technology should be avoided.
 Experience alone is not a comprehensive measure of expertise, and candidates are often aware of this.
 Numerous job advertisements require an excessive amount of experience, to the point where it has become a running joke.
 Consequently, candidates tend to overlook such requirements.

 Instead, the expectations tied to that experience should be defined.
-E.g. "You should be able to understand and optimize complex SQL Server execution plans''.
+E.g. ""You should be able to understand and optimize complex SQL Server execution plans"".
 This way of phrasing it conveys the desired expertise.

 Fortunately, these descriptions were already defined when creating the skill canvas.